blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Specific Decisions

-There are a number of very specific design decisions that are also encapsulated within this proposal, it's worth capturing some of the note-worthy ones.
+There are a number of very specific design decisions that are also encapsulated within this proposal, it's worth capturing some of the noteworthy ones.

 #### Allowing `oneOf`